-- 7.1 The underlying objective of EIB's principles on stakeholder engagement is to ensure stakeholders are heard, and that due account is taken of their concerns will be adequately addressed.
-The EIB conducts stakeholder engagement at policy level by holding consultations, including public consultations, and by organising workshops, conferences, seminars and other meetings and events. - 7.2 The EIB promotes transparency as a way to strengthen its accountability.
-Therefore, more than simply disclosing standardised information and more than just a one-way flow of information, the EIB aims to provide stakeholders with the information they require thereby positively contributing to enhancing the quality of the EIB's activities.
-Such transparency requires an ongoing dialogue between the EIB and stakeholders over information provision. - 7.3 EIB's stakeholder engagement follows best practice, aimed at increasing mutual understanding, addressing stakeholders' concerns and adjusting its activities accordingly, decreasing a possible gap between expectations, policy and practice and achieving greater coherence and accountability in the EIB's policies and practices. - 7.4 The EIB upholds human rights, including the rights to access to information, to participation, and to remedy.
+- 7.3 EIB's stakeholder engagement follows best practice, aimed at increasing mutual understanding, addressing stakeholders' concerns and adjusting its activities accordingly, decreasing a possible gap between expectations, policy and practice and achieving greater coherence and accountability in the EIB's policies and practices. - 7.4 The EIB upholds human rights, including the rights to access to information, to participation, and to remedy.
 In line with this, stakeholders must be able to engage freely with the EIB and its promoters in providing feedback, voicing opposition, and raising concerns.
 Hence, the EIB does not tolerate acts of intimidation or reprisals in relation to EIB-financed activities, and takes follow-up actions as and where appropriate. - 7.5 The contact details of the EIB staff that coordinate the EIB's engagement with stakeholders at an institutional level are published on the EIB website.